 Ethel Kirchenbaum Memorial Prize.
-To the senior who, in the opinion of the Engineering Departments at Union College, shall be deemed to possess the best potential for furthering the ideals of the engineering profession.
+To the senior who, in the opinion of the Engineering Departments, shall be deemed to possess the best potential for furthering the ideals of the engineering profession.

 Harold A. Larrabee Prize.
 To the student who has done the best work in philosophy during the year.